-In 2023/24 funding of £106.6m (2022/23: £101.1m) was earmarked for the BCF by the Department of Health via the ICBs as detailed in the table below.
-The Council's initial contribution of £104.0m was made up of the Disabled Facilities Grant (£14.1m), iBCF Grant (£67.9m), together with £16.1m of additional support to the wider Health and Social Care System and £5.9m use of BCF reserves.
+In 2024/25 funding of £109.3m (2023/24: £106.6m) was earmarked for the BCF by the Department of Health via the ICBs as detailed in the table below.
+The ICB contributed an additional £2.6m.
+The Council's initial contribution of £104.6m was made up of the Disabled Facilities Grant (£14.1m), iBCF Grant (£67.9m), together with £22.6m of additional support to the wider Health and Social Care System.

-In 2023/24 Discharge Funding of £9.5m was received by the Council with the purpose of reducing hospital discharge delays by supporting local authorities to building additional adult social care and community-based reablement capacity, ultimately improving patient flow and outcomes.
-Discharge Funding of £5.0m was also received by the ICB to support local health and care systems in reducing hospital discharge delays, improving patient flow, and ensuring timely access to appropriate post-discharge care and support.
-This provided an additional £14.5m into the Better Care Fund for 2023/24.
+In 2024/25 Discharge Funding of £15.9m was received by the Council with the purpose of reducing hospital discharge delays by supporting local authorities to building additional adult social care and community-based reablement capacity, ultimately improving patient flow and outcomes.
+Discharge Funding of £11m was also received by the ICB to support local health and care systems in reducing hospital discharge delays, improving patient flow, and ensuring timely access to appropriate post-discharge care and support.
+This provided an additional £26.8m into the Better Care Fund for 2024/25.